 Consent Definitions

-Understanding Consent Concepts and Terminology
+Understanding Concepts and Terminology

 This section provides an overview of the different consent types, consent models, and related terminology supported on Attestr.
 Consents form the foundation of all verification, KYC, and personal data processing workflows performed through the platform.
 Understanding the purpose, scope, validity, and permitted operations associated with each consent type is essential for implementing compliant and secure integrations.
 This guide explains how Single Use and Reusable Consents work, their supported operations, usage scenarios, and how they are applied across various Attestr services and data processing workflows.